 Trampolining goes on tour to the infamous ISTO every year: a long weekend of relaxed bouncing, socials, and games - a much less serious competition but an event not to be missed!

 Competing in trampolining is a non-stop circuit with competitions to suit everyone all year round.
-Everyone is encouraged to get out there, so make sure to get the following dates in your diary for the 2019-2020 season:
+Everyone is encouraged to get out there.

-Please don’t hesitate to get in contact with me, Rachel Thomas your Competition Captain about ANY questions you may have about trampolining competitions.
-You can email me at firstname.lastname@example.org or I will regularly be at training throughout the week.
-Don’t forget you can also talk to your coaches, committee members or other members of the club about their previous experiences of competitions and the hilarious stories they have to tell.
+Please don’t hesitate to get in contact with commitee about ANY questions you may have about trampolining competitions.
+You can email us at email@example.com or find us at training throughout the week.
+Don’t forget you can also talk to your coaches or other members of the club about their previous experiences of competitions and the hilarious stories they have to tell.